Syncing 10,000 leads/mo? GET A DEMO

-Cookie-based advertising has changed dramatically, with the use of third-party cookies being phased out in the name of privacy and data protection.
-This change has forced businesses to re-think the way they target their customers.
+Cookie-based advertising has changed dramatically over the years, with the use of third-party cookies being phased out in the name of privacy and data protection.
+This change has forced businesses to rethink the way they target their customers.

 In the past, Mark Zuckerberg has stated that “the future is private,” and that statement remains to ring true today.

-With the enforcing of European ePrivacy regulationsya, communication platforms becoming much more privacy-focused, improving privacy and security on the web and major market players, such as Apple and Mozilla, developing Intelligent Tracking Prevention systems, the protection of personal data has never been more pertinent.
+With the enforcement of European ePrivacy regulations, communication platforms are becoming much more privacy-focused.
+This means improving privacy and security on the web and major market players, such as Apple and Mozilla, developing Intelligent Tracking Prevention systems.

 A data resiliency solution

-As businesses can no longer track people’s behavior across websites by using pixels, their ad serving and formation of retargeting campaigns, which are typically based on users’ browser history and behavior, is limited.
+Since businesses can no longer track people’s behavior across websites through third-party cookies, their ad serving and retargeting campaigns have become more limited.

-However, it is possible for businesses to leverage web cookies by transforming them into first-party data or server cookies.
-In other words, you can collect information about your website visitors, leads and customers by storing them as first-party data and pushing them directly to different publishing platforms.
+The solution is to leverage web cookies by transforming them into first-party data or server cookies.
+The IT team plays a crucial role in implementing and maintaining the infrastructure necessary for this process.
+You can collect information about your website visitors, leads, and customers using consent-based marketing strategies.
+Then, store this data as first-party data and push them directly to different publishing platforms.

-This is a data resiliency solution that enables companies to maintain a full-funnel tracking system that encompasses online, offline and off-site events.
+This is a data resiliency solution; it lets you maintain a full-funnel tracking system while keeping a close eye on online, offline, and off-site events.

-This data leveraging has become the norm, with businesses sharing information with publishers using server-to-server tracking in place of browser-based.
+This data leveraging has become the new norm.
+More businesses are now sharing information with publishers using server-to-server tracking instead of browser-based tracking.

 What is server-to-server tracking?

-The information stored in the server is private and can be pushed to publishers’ servers for marketing purposes.
+The information stored on the server is private and can be pushed to publishers’ servers for marketing purposes.

-In other words, a server-to-server tracking solution allows advertisers to send marketing signals to publishers like Facebook, Google, Instagram, LinkedIn, Pinterest, directly from a private server.
-As the pixel snippets tracking purchases, items in the cart, and new leads will disappear, server-to-server conversion tracking helps companies to store important information about their potential customers in a private server.
+Advertisers can use this feature to send marketing signals to publishers like Facebook, Google, Instagram, LinkedIn, and Pinterest, directly from a private server.
+Just like how the pixel helps track purchases or items in the cart, server-to-server conversion tracking helps companies store important information about their potential customers in a private server.

-The information can then be processed as if they were browser pixel events and they can be leveraged in order to measure and optimize advertising campaigns.
+The data can then be processed similar to browser pixel events to measure and optimize advertising campaigns.

 The difference between pixels and server-to-server tracking